jayasudha-1/cs628-pe-jayasudha/PE03/todolist-app/README.md

 Input Field: The "Enter task description" input field allows users to type their task descriptions.
 "Add Task" Button: The "Add Task" button allows users to add the task to the ToDo list when clicked.
 ToDo List: The list of tasks is displayed as an unordered list.
-Tasks: Each task is displayed as a list item (<li>) with the task description followed by a "Delete" button next to it.
+Tasks: Each task is displayed as a list item with the task description followed by a "Delete" button next to it.
 "Delete" Button: The "Delete" button allows users to remove a task from the ToDo list when clicked.
 Styling: Heading is alligned to the center of the page.
 And below to it task added with Add button on blue and delete button on red color.